davidrhoden/davidrhoden-basic-netlify/timeline/paintings-at-bywater-bakery-jan-11-2019.md

 ---
-title: showed some paintings at Bywater Bakery
+title: Showed some paintings at Bywater Bakery, sold one.
 date: 2019-01-11T12:00:00.000Z
 summary: Shared the space with Karen Ocker.
 excerpt: Shared the space with Karen Ocker.